 The weather in Nashville varies by season – so what you pack to wear on your Nashville weekend will depend on what time of year you travel.
 Summers can be dreadfully hot and humid, winters are cool (but not usually cold) and it can rain year-round.

-We usually travel with a DSLR Canon Rebel camera with an everyday 18-135mm lens.
+We go-to travel camera is a DSLR Canon Rebel with an everyday 18-135mm lens.
 However, in a city like Nashville – where museums, music venues and bars are the main attractions – we prefer using a smaller camera.
 The Canon Powershot Elph is our city camera – we love the zoom feature and the fact that it can easily fit into a pocket.